karuifeather/data-structures-ts/trees/binaryHeaps/bh.md

 # WHAT IS A BINARY HEAP?

+Binary Heaps are very useful data structures for sorting, and implementing other data structures like priority queues

+Binary Heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children

+With just a little bit of math, we can represent heaps using arrays

 Very similar to a binary search tree, but with some different rules!

 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
-In a MinBinaryHeap, parent nodes are always smaller than child nodes
+In a MinBinaryHeap, parent nodes are always smaller than child nodes.

 ![Binary Heaps](https://miro.medium.com/max/3076/1*2XhoV0IYgNlRxQ8jCW1Guw.png)

+## Big O

+Insertion - O(log n)
+Removal - O(log n)
+Searching - O(n)

 ## Rules For Max Binary Heap